-COMPETENCY MODEL FOR PORT MAINTENANCE SUPERVISOR CLASS CODE 3128
+COMPETENCY MODEL FOR

+PORT MAINTENANCE SUPERVISOR CLASS CODE 3128

-The following competencies have been identified as those that best separate superior from satisfactory job performance in the class of PORT MAINTENANCE SUPERVISOR.
-(Numbers refers to the order of competencies in the Competency Bank.)
+The following competencies have been identified as those that best separate superior from satisfactory job performance in the class of PORT MAINTENANCE SUPERVISOR:

-- 3. Judgment and Decision Making
+Judgment and Decision Making

-- 8. Safety Focus
+Safety Focus

-- 13. Stress Tolerance
+Stress Tolerance

-- 20. Job Knowledge
+Job Knowledge

-- 28. Supervision
+Supervision

+Interpersonal Skills

-- 42. Resolves Conflict
+Resolves Conflict

-- 45. Oral Communication

-- 53. Leadership
+Leadership

-On the following pages are descriptions of each competency, including a definition, the level of the competency required for the class (italicized, bolded, and underlined), examples of behavioral indicators, and satisfactory and superior performance levels.
+On the following pages are descriptions of each competency, including a definition, the level of the competency required for the class (italicized and underlined), examples of behavioral indicators, and satisfactory and superior performance levels.

 3. JUDGMENT AND DECISION MAKING - Accurately assesses situations, seeks new information if necessary, and applies all available information to reach sound conclusions/formulate effective response.